BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 At this point my Malaysian work Visa was still being processed with a variety of complications, so I spent nearly 2 months getting a bus back and forth over the border, carrying prototype parts in a rucksack trying to support some of the project work without actually being there!
 However in Late September 2024 I finally managed to settle permanently in Malaysia to "start" my new role.

 ...
 But I'm getting ahead of myself.
-I should probably explain the team I joined and what they do.
+I should probably explain what the team I joined actually do.
 This team is officially called the "Mechatronics" division, but in reality it functions as more of a systems integration team.
 Many of Dyson's floor products have a variety of "smart" features inside them.
-Things like auto power modes for different cleaning scenarios, dust detection and size binning, filter lifespan indicators, etc. This small team (pictured below) managed by [Alex Khoo](https://www.linkedin.com/in/alextlkhoo/) were in charge of ensuring that these features worked reliably across all product tolerances and SKUs.
+Features such as auto power modes for different cleaning scenarios, dust detection and size binning, filter lifespan indicators, etc...
+This small team (pictured below) managed by [Alex Khoo](https://www.linkedin.com/in/alextlkhoo/) were in charge of ensuring that these features worked reliably across all product tolerances and SKUs.
 In practice this meant getting involved with the features quite early on and working with a fair few different functions within the team (Hardware, Software, Design Engineering, Contract Manufacturers, Test Equipment Vendors, etc...).

 ![My Malaysia Team]({import.meta.env.VITE_IMAGE_BASE}/posts/Time_In_SEA-Malaysia_Team.JPG)

 This role was quite different from the work I'd done before.
-While my new job was still a "technical" role, there was much more in the way of cross-team planning, dealing with friction between different functions, an in-general tasks that I'd categorise as "peacekeeping"/"people-problem" work.
+While my new job was still a "technical" role, there was much more in the way of cross-team planning, dealing with friction between different functions, and in general tasks that I'd categorise as "peacekeeping" and "people-problem" resolution.

 Outside of this project work, there was still a nice amount of gory technical engineering to be done in creating various bits of test/development equipment that the team distribute around the Malaysia office.
-The team had originally formed out of the remains of a team called _"Test Systems"_, which focused on making internal metrology tools (pressure loggers, motor control boxes, the like).
+The team had originally formed out of the remains of a team called _"Test Systems"_, which focused on making internal metrology tools (pressure loggers, motor control boxes, etc.).
 While this work is probably the more "fun" part of the job, it unfortunately has to take a back seat to the more pressing development projects that have production deadlines!

 <Gallery columns={3} tiles={
     [